WHYAMERICASUCKS.COM

 Vance took office in the constitutional role that certifies elections

 The White House page for Vance anchors the basic fact: he is vice president, the office that presides over the electoral-count certification Congress conducts after a presidential race.
-That is why his public handling of the 2020 election question matters more than a routine campaign dodge.
+His public handling of the 2020 election question matters more than a routine campaign dodge.

 He still would not say Trump lost in 2020